 We reckon the Sport model offers the best value for money, while the biggest 20-inch wheel options on the M Sport make for a firm ride not everyone will enjoy.
-However, it's understandable that those who like the X2's style should want to show it off to full advantage, and the M Sport has more road presence than the other versions.
+However, it's understandable that those who like the X2's style should want to show it off to full potential, and the M Sport has more road presence than the other versions.
 The M35i is even sportier, but most will struggle to spot the visual differences from regular M Sport versions.